Sempra Energy [SRE] – 3 compelling analyses why it’s a riskier Investment

 Fundamental Analysis of Sempra Energy [SRE]

 Now let’s turn to look at profitability: with a current Operating Margin for Sempra Energy [SRE] sitting at +17.87 and its Gross Margin at +21.92, this company’s Net Margin is now 22.30%.
-These measurements indicate that Sempra Energy [SRE] is generating considerably more profit, after expenses are accounted for, compared to its market peers.
+These measurements indicate that Sempra Energy [SRE] is gener

 This company’s Return on Total Capital is 5.27, and its Return on Invested Capital has reached 4.90%.
 Its Return on Equity is 7.04, and its Return on Assets is 1.89.
 These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates SRE financial performance.